-Our customers are at the heart of everything that we do and they relish in the fact that they are looked after by financial experts.
-We are proud to say that we collectively have over 120 years’ experience, plus our sites drive over 15,000 applications per day to lending organisations in the UK.
+Our customers are at the heart of everything that we do, and they relish the fact that they are looked after by financial experts.
+We are proud to say that we collectively have over 120 years of experience, plus our sites drive over 15,000 applications per day to lending organisations in the UK.

-Whether you have a perfect credit score or you have incurred bad credit, we will help you find a loan that is right for you.
+Whether you have a perfect credit score, or you have incurred bad credit, we may be able to help you find a loan that is right for you.
 If you are unsure if you will be accepted, why not try our Loan Eligibility Checker?
 It leaves no credit footprint, is secure and gives you loan confidence in less than 60 seconds.

 Try our FastCheck tool with no impact to your credit score

 Our new tool allows you to calculate your chance of being accepted for a loan.